PrafulSathawara/Voice_Recognition_And_Face_Recognition_System/README.md

-Tested cases & result screen shot:
+Tested cases & result screen shot
 ===================================
 case 1 : When we have not pluged microphone then what will happen ?